Why Most People Are Getting Core Strengthening Wrong and Don’t Realize It

 Check out this video for a visual representation of Core Strengthening Mistake #2.

 Exercises that enable free movement in all directions with stimulation of stabilizing muscles in every action are preferable.
 Balance balls are a great tool for implementing this.
-It is important to remember that impartation of multi-directional stability to the vertebral column is not possible without actively stimulating the internal unit of the core muscles; the body naturally does it!
+It is important to remember that imparting multi-directional stability to the vertebral column is impossible without actively stimulating the internal unit of the core muscles; the body naturally does it!

 Most yoga postures provide natural and balanced core strengthening as well.
 For a one-stop core strengthening practice, few yoga poses beat Plank Pose (Phalakasana).
 Check out Dr. Baxter Bell’s guide to the many variations of Plank Pose in this article, and you will be well on your way!